-How to Keep From Getting Hurt in a Church
+How to Keep From Getting

 The title of this writing may seem to be rather unusual.
 After all, we would suppose the church to be a safe place right?
 However, unfortunately, the church has sometimes been a place where many have experienced wounds instead of healing.
 In fact, statistics show that a great percentage of persons who cease attending church, do so because of some type of offense or injury to their feelings that happened there.
 Sometimes these occur because of the insensitivity of the church; other times, people are themselves at fault for being too touchy or sensitive to misunderstandings.